elasticio/elasticio.github.io/content/_getting-started/integration-flow.md

 An integration Flow is an automated workflow used to synchronize data between multiple applications or services.
 Typically a flow consists of following steps:

-1. exporting data from a *source* application
+1. Exporting data from a *source* application
-2. transforming the data according to a set of predefined rules
+2. Transforming the data according to a set of predefined rules
-3. sending data to one or multiple *target* applications.
+3. Sending data to one or multiple *target* applications.

 A Flow is constructed from a set [integration components](integration-component) that are invoked in a predefined order.
 The components within a Flow can be classified into two groups: *triggers* and *actions*, as shown in the following diagram.